nmquijada/tormes/README.md

 ## Installation

-Download TORMES from the latest github release:
+Download and install TORMES from the latest release from the GitHub reporsitory:
 ```
 git clone --recursive https://github.com/nmquijada/tormes.git

+./tormes/install.sh
 ```

 Three folders will be found: